HighwayFramework/highwayframework.github.io/source/team/index.md

 # Tim Rayburn - Lead for [OnRamper], OnRamps [MVC] & [Services]
 {% img right /images/tim-rayburn.png %}
-[Tim Rayburn][tim] is a Principal Consultant with [Improving Enterprises][improving], a software and project management consulting company in Dallas, TX.
+[Tim Rayburn][tim] is a Vice President with [Improving Enterprises][improving] in Dallas, a software and project management consulting company in Dallas, TX.
 Since 2007 he has been annually awarded the [Microsoft MVP for Connected Systems Development][mvp] in recognition of his expertise and community leadership.
 He is the organizer of Dallas TechFest, where through the work of an amazing staff they bring an incredible multi-technology conference to life every year in Dallas.
 He is the author of “[Entity Framework 4.1: Expert’s Cookbook][book]”, with [Devlin Liles][devlin], and can be found speaking across the nation of agile process, distributed architecture, and data access technologies.
-He lives in Arlington Texas with his amazing wife Kate and their loyal dog Gandalf.
+He lives in Dallas Texas with his amazing wife Kate and their loyal dog Gandalf.

 # Contributors